 How to start a dance school

 With the popularity of TV programmes such as Strictly Come Dancing and So You Think You Can Dance, demand for dancing lessons is on the rise.
-Whether betrothed couples hoping to hone their first dance or young professionals seeking a fresh way to keep fit and make friends, dance tuition is enjoying a contemporary renaissance – and that creates an opportunity for quick-footed entrepreneurs.
+Whether betrothed couples hoping to hone their first dance or young professionals seeking a fresh way to keep fit and make friends, dance classes have enjoyed a contemporary renaissance and now remain a popular pastime for many – and that creates an opportunity for quick-footed entrepreneurs.

 It goes without saying that if you’re thinking of starting a dance school, some prior dance experience is advisable.
 However, this doesn’t necessarily mean boxes of rosettes or a roll call of professional accolades.
 Mental fitness and stamina is more important that outstanding physical fitness.

 A passion for dance is a must, but so is a passion for people – and a good level of patience.
 Could you welcome 20 strangers into your studio and teach a class where they all feel engaged and included?
-Could you tailor your tuition style to individuals and never show your frustration to slow learners?
+Could you tailor your dance classes to individuals and never show your frustration to slow learners?
 Do you have the creativity to devise custom dance routines?

 Although running a dance school can be a very sociable business, it also requires great personal discipline.
 You may want your dance school to have an inclusive, family feel – but remember, it can be hard to take money from friends.
 You need to be very organised, business orientated and able to draw the line between friends and clients.